kbridson/rails-demos-and-deets-2021-test/demo-quiz-model.md

 ---
-title: 'Demo 10½: Creating a New Model Class to Associate With'
+title: 'Creating a New Model Class to Associate With'
 ---

 # {{ page.title }}